Jon8RFC/MyVerizonServicesRemover/README.md

 As of 2024-02-27, I plan to soon do additional testing on a borrowed Pixel 3, using different OEM versions/API levels.
-As of 2024-03-04, I think this module is too good at what it does since MyVerizonServices is obviously necessary.
+As of 2024-03-04, I think this module is, unfortunately, good at what it does; MyVerizonServices is obviously necessary.